Are preservative-free eye drops better for you?

 • True preservative-free eye drops – this type of eye drops contain no preservatives.

 Although it might seem counterintuitive to group together both types as preservative-free, people often do in order to take account of the fact that neither will contain preservatives once applied to the eye.
 This means you’re less likely to suffer irritation or other unpleasant side effects related to the use of preservatives in the products.
-However, it’s important to note that gentle preservative eye drops do still contain preservatives although they may be a better choice if you often experience sensitivity linked to preservatives in eye drops.
+However, it’s important to note that gently preserved eye drops do still contain preservatives although they may be a better choice if you often experience sensitivity linked to preservatives in eye drops.

 Why use preservative-free eye drops?